Pinecrest High School: Wrestling

-In 2012, the Pinecrest Wrestling team won the NC 4A state tournament championship, beating out Parkland High School who had won five straight championships for the title.
+In 2012, the Pinecrest wrestling team won the 4A state tournament championship, beating out wrestling state powerhouse Parkland High School, who had won five straight championships, for the state title.

-Men's Golf
+Golf

-In 2008, the PCHS Men's Golf team won the 4A State Championship.
-Coming from a nine stroke deficit after the first round, the Patriots rallied to win by six.
-They defeated first round leader Providence as well as two time defending state champions Green Hope.
-This was the first ever state championship for the Men's Golf team.
+The Pinecrest men's golf team were the NCHSAA 4A state champions in 2008, 2013, 2015, 2016, 2017, 2021, 2023, 2024 and 2025.
+The 2024 men's golf team posted a team score of 562 at the NCHSAA 4A state championships, setting the NCHSAA team record for lowest score.

+The Pinecrest women's golf team were the NCHSAA open classification state champions in 1987 and 2001, and the 4A state champions in 2016, 2019, 2022, 2023 and 2024.

 Football

 In 2008, for the first time in over 16 years, the football team defeated Richmond County High School.
 That game was Richmond's homecoming game.
-Pinecrest finished that season 7–4 after winning only 8 games over the previous 6 years.
+Pinecrest finished that season 7–4 after winning only 8 games over the previous six years.

 In 2009, the Patriots carried a 9–2 record into the playoffs.
 They defeated their first opponent CE Jordan (6-5), 28–0.
 During their second, and final game during the 2009 playoffs, the Patriots went up against Fuquay Varina (10–2) and lost, 41–7.
 They finished their season 10–3.
 During this season, Pinecrest set many school firsts.
-Among them were; first 9 win season and hosting not 1, but 2, home playoff games.
+Among them were the first nine win season and hosting not one, but two, home playoff games.

-In 2010, the Patriots were unable to play in playoffs due to being put on probation for on field fighting with rival Union Pines.
+In 2010, the Patriots were unable to play in the playoffs due to being put on probation for on field fighting with rival Union Pines.

 Team divisions

-Most of Pinecrest's sports teams have a Junior Varsity (JV) and Varsity teams.
-Football, Basketball, and Baseball are the only teams that have a freshman team, along with both JV and Varsity teams.
+Most of Pinecrest's sports teams have junior varsity (JV) and varsity teams.
+Football, basketball, and baseball are the only teams that also have a freshman teamr.